Jos1988/countdown/README.md

   * Option to display schedule on a public link, no login required;

+  * More information about deadline on mouse click.

+  * Task list per deadline where user can indicate if task has been completed.

   * Fully Responsive.

 Planned Features?
 --------------

- * More information about deadline on mouse click.

- * Task list per deadline where user can indicate if task has been completed.
+ * Manager your user accounts for your co-workers/personnel.

 Possible Features?
 --------------